Bitzen-2/ryderbutcool/README.md

 - SFW and NSFW*
 - Landscapes
 - Drawovers of a photo
+- Comic Characters, or Comics of your own characters
 - Anything, really!
 Just ask if you're curious about something else! :)

 *Nothing depicting illegal or immoral acts.
 Conviction at artist's discretion.